wiseman-timelord/Chat-VulkanLlama/README.md

 ### DEVELOPMENT NOTES:
 Not working upon investigation and it worked before.
 It needs, update & rebrand...
-- Must get LlmCppPsAgent working before LlmCppPyChat
+- Must get LlmCppPsAgent working before Chat-VulkanLlama
 - The program is now named LlmCppChat, the program should reflect this.
 - The batches for this program need dp0 adding, and updating to not request Admin, users shoudl right click run as admin.
 - The program needs to work from LM Studio through, "tokentrim" and "llmlite", this will make it, faster and more future proof.